mcollina/syncthrough/README.md

 fs.createReadStream(__filename)
   .pipe(syncthrough(function (chunk) {
     // there is no callback here
-    // you can return undefined to end the stream return chunk.toString().toUpperCase()
+    // you can return null to end the stream return chunk.toString().toUpperCase()
   }))
   .pipe(process.stdout, { end: false })